 Accommodation: Homestay

-Enjoy the ride on the beautiful mountain road
+Enjoy the ride on the most beautiful mountain road on the central higland

 Accommodation: Lak Lake Hotel.